-As the fourth medical marijuana center in Denver, Denver Relief has made it a point to go above and beyond all State and Federal requirements of Amendment 20.
+As the oldest medical marijuana center in Denver, Denver Relief has made it a point to go above and beyond all State and Federal requirements of Amendment 20.
 We’ve taken such measures as keeping tedious records (all backed up on a secure server) of our Patient’s documentation.
 This made it practically seamless for us to transition into new regulations set forth by HB1284 that require a State License for a Medical Marijuana Center as well.
 Denver Relief has operations in place that allow us to grow over 70% of our medicine.
 In addition, all edibles are made in a health certified kitchen by a trained chef and displayed in a commercial grade refrigerator.

 Section 2(6)(f)3 of HB1284 states, “If a patient elects to use a licensed medical marijuana center, the patient shall register the primary center he or she intends to use.”
 This does not state that the Patient must remain exclusive to their “primary center.”
 As before this allows medical marijuana centers to grow plants for each patient who has named them as their primary provider.
 This is the job of the Colorado Department of Health to keep track of.